-The California State University does not discriminate on the basis of sex, gender, or sexual orientation in its education programs or activities.
-Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of sex, gender, or sexual orientation in employment, as well as all education programs and activities operated by the University (both on and off campus), and protect all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and sexual violence.
-Executive Order 1095 (PDF) Cal State L.A. adopts this CSU policy and procedure.
+The California State University does not discriminate on the basis of sex, gender, sexual orientation, gender identity and expression, or transgender status in its education programs or activities.
+Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of sex, gender, sexual orientation, gender identity and expression, or transgender status in employment, as well as all education programs and activities operated by the University (both on and off campus), and protect all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and sexual misconduct.
+Interim Procedures for Complaints of Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation Made Against a Student (Website) Cal State L.A. adopts this CSU policy and procedure.

 Whom Should I Contact?

 Call 9-1-1 if you are in the midst of any kind of emergency, immediate harm or threat of harm.

 The University has designated a Title IX Coordinator to monitor and oversee overall compliance with laws and policies related to nondiscrimination based on sex.
 The campus Title IX Coordinator is available to explain and discuss: Your right to file a criminal complaint (in cases of Sexual Violence); the University's relevant complaint process, and your right to receive assistance with that process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.